ghadakhedri1/ghadakhedri1/README.md

 - 📫 How to reach me **ghada.khedri1@esprit.tn**

-- 📄 Know about my experiences [you can check my Linkedin account !](you can check my Linkedin account !)
+- 📄 Know about my experiences you can check my Linkedin account below ( Click on the icon )

 - ⚡ Fun fact **I have Lexical-gustatory synesthesia !
 (Certain words or sounds evoke different tastes.
 This is a fairly rare type of synesthesia )**